Log in

 Can I qualify to get a home loan?

-According to the National Association of Realtors, 8 out of 10 people use a home loan to buy property.
+According to the National Association of Realtors, 8 out of 10 people use a home loan to buy their first home.

-Getting a good deal on a home loan has a lot to do with your credit score.
+Getting a good deal on a home loan has a lot to do with a homebuyer's credit score.

 Many home loan lenders view credit scores like this: